Kotambail-Hegde/Masquerade-Emulator/README.md

 * Supports dynamic drag and drop of roms.
 This includes multiple rom files for Space Invaders and Pacman/MsPacman

 _**Features under developement**_
+* Audio for GBA
+* Backups other than Flash for GBA
+* Pass all mgba test suite
+* Pass all the AGB/AGS test suite
 * Support Super-Gameboy
 * Support Link Cable for Gameboy and Gameboy Color (Is partially supported as of now, but this is not nearly enough)
-* GB/GBC audio is still has lot of undesired interference; this needs to be cleaned up
 * Pass blargg's waveram and oam-bug tests for Gameboy
 * Pass all the Moon Eye Tests for Gameboy and Gameboy Color
 * Emulate undocumented opcodes for I8080 and Z80 based platforms
 * Pass Timendus's chip8-test-suite v4.1's scrolling tests for Chip8

+_**Known Issues**_
+* GBA not so often still has some minor graphical glitches
+* GB/GBC audio is still has lot of undesired interference; this needs to be cleaned up

 # Game Play